 Approaches to obtaining "human-like data" in non-clinical studies

-Specifically, to avoid dropouts in Phase II, the key is to "acquire data that is as close as possible to the human physiological environment" in the early preclinical stages.
-To increase the success rate of drug discovery, it is important to verify "three approaches" in the preclinical stage when conducting preclinical studies, and it can be said that CRO selection needs to be done strategically.
+Specifically, to avoid dropouts in Phase II, the key is to obtain data that closely mimics the human biological environment in the early non-clinical stages.
+To increase the success rate of drug discovery, it is important to proceed with verification of "three approaches" at the non-clinical trial stage.
+Furthermore, strategically selecting CROs according to the research content can be effective in properly advancing non-clinical trials.

 Here are three checkpoints for your reference.